 South Dakota to start collecting online sales taxes in fall

 PIERRE, S.D.
-(AP) — South Dakota will start collecting sales taxes from many out-of-state online retailers this fall under a law approved Wednesday during a special legislative session.
+(AP) — South Dakota will start collecting sales taxes from many out-of-state online retailers this fall under a law signed Wednesday after a special legislative session.

-Lawmakers gathered at the state Capitol for the special session and overwhelmingly approved Gov. Dennis Daugaard's legislation, which would allow the collections to start Nov.
-1. A second law that passed would require marketplaces that handle payments, such as eBay, to collect sales taxes for sellers on their platforms.
+Lawmakers gathered at the state Capitol for the special session and overwhelmingly approved Gov. Dennis Daugaard's legislation, which will allow the collections to start Nov.
+1. A second measure that passed will require marketplaces that handle payments, such as eBay, to collect sales taxes for sellers on their platforms.

 Daugaard later signed the measures into law.
 Before the votes, he urged legislators to support the measures, which he said were the "culmination of the decades-long fight South Dakota has led for tax fairness."